Kelvinator: Integration into American Motors

 Nash-Kelvinator became a division of American Motors (AMC) when Nash merged with Hudson in 1954.

+The 1954 model year introduced the All-Weather Eye system as an option in Nash-branded cars based on the patent filed before the War.
+This was the first integrated climate control system that has become the standard in vehicles.

 Kelvinator introduced the first auto-defrost models.

-Kelvinator refrigerators included shelves on the inside of their doors and special compartments for frozen juice containers in the freezer.
-It also pioneered the side-by-side refrigerator freezer, the Foodarama series, in the mid-1950s.
+Other innovations included Kelvinator refrigerators featuring shelves on the inside of their doors and special compartments for frozen juice containers in the freezer.
+It pioneered the side-by-side refrigerator freezer, the Foodarama series, in the mid-1950s.

 In the 1960s, Kelvinator refrigerators introduced "picture frame" doors on some models allowing owners to decorate their appliance to match décor of their kitchens.